eshnish/Kube-3-Node-Cluster/README.md

     [sh] ``````git push origin main``````

-    --In my case this threw an error pointing that user pass has been removed and not able to identify.
+    - In my case this threw an error pointing that user pass has been removed and not able to identify.

-    --I had to manually generate a token by going to github (Ref:PAT).
+    - I had to manually generate a token by going to github (Ref:PAT).

-    --Push the generated token to github.
+    - Push the generated token to github.

     [sh] ``````git remote set url-origin https://eshnish:<token_key>@github.com/user/<repo-name>.git``````

     [sh] ``````git push origin main``````

-    --At times when the token has to be changed then you need to pull the token prior to a push.
+    - At times when the token has to be changed then you need to pull the token prior to a push.

     [sh] ``````git pull origin main``````